Forbidden Rice (Black Rice Recipe)

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Forbidden Black Rice Recipe – You will love this earthy flavorful Forbidden Rice with Acorn Squash and Pecans.
-A marvelous fall and holiday dish that adds color and texture to the dinner table.
-It’s a black rice recipe everyone will enjoy!
+It’s a marvelous fall and holiday Black Rice Recipe that adds color and texture to the dinner table.
+Forbidden rice is a vegetarian dish everyone will enjoy!

-Forbidden rice (sometimes called black sticky rice or purple rice) also comes in various shades of black and tends be softer and clump a little when cooked.
+Forbidden rice (sometimes called black sticky rice or purple rice) also comes in various shades of black.
+It tends to be softer and clump a little when cooked.
 Although if you rinse it well before cooking it will clump less.

 Whether you like the hearty texture of wild rice or the tender texture of forbidden rice, either variety is fine for this dish.

 To this Forbidden Rice, I added roasted acorn squash and toasted pecans for sweetness and nutty crunch.

 Roasted acorn squash is one of my favorite fall ingredients.
 It brings a sweet earthy note to this black rice recipe as well as a festive punch of orange color.
 If you aren’t crazy about acorn squash, this would be the perfect place to substitute diced butternut squash or sweet potatoes.
 Both offer the same appeal.

 This black rice recipe is for you, grownups.

 But don’t worry your kids will love Forbidden Rice with Acorn Squash and Pecans too!

 How to Cook Black Rice